ogmacorp/AOgmaNeo/TuningGuide.md

 **Note:** Radius parameters are used to determine receptive field sizes.
 Receptive fields are squares, and the diameter is `2 * radius + 1`.
 The area is `diameter ^ 2` columns.

+**Note:** In C++ we use Pascal case for structures and snake case for everything else.
+In Python, we use camel case for structures and snake case for everything else (PEP8).
+C++ Example structure: Layer_Desc.
+Python: LayerDesc.

 ### IODesc

 Describes an input/output